 Is it cheaper to buy phentermine and topiramate separately?

 There is no generic version of Qsymia.
-However, a doctor may prescribe phentermine and topiramate-ER separately (but concurrently) if Qsymia is too expensive.
+However, a doctor may prescribe phentermine and topiramate-ER separately (but concurrently) if the brand name pill is too expensive.
 The downside of taking the two generic medications instead of brand name Qsymia is that it requires the patient to buy and take two separate pills instead of just one combined pill.
-Since there is no generic equivalent to Qsymia (i.e. a generic combined pill), the prescribing doctor will need to specifically write a script for the two separate medications.

 Qsymia is an expensive medication and it’s not covered under a lot of insurance plans.
 That leaves many people wondering how they’ll afford this prescription weight loss drug.
 Thankfully, VIVUS, Inc. offers a manufacturer’s coupon.